NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 > **Classify web visitor queries so you can chart, and respond to, trends in information seeking**

 The logs for internal search for large biomedical web sites can be too verbose and too inharmonious to make sense of.
 Logs for one NIH site contains more than 200,000 queries per month, with many variations on the same conceptual ideas.
 Aggregating log entries such as "ObamaCare" and "ACA" and "Affordable Care Act," for example, is far too difficult for a human to parse and take action on.
-This leads to several missed opportunities in communication management.
+This leads to several missed opportunities in web communication management.

-Product managers and others COULD BE using this data to understand the environment and their customers better, and improve their web sites, but without automation, the amount of human effort required has not been worth the return on the investment.
+Product managers and others COULD BE using this data to understand the information marketplace and understand how to serve their customers better.
+But without automation, the amount of human effort required has not been worth the return on the investment.
 If there were a way to automatically unite queries that are similar but not the same, under broader topics that could be effectively aggregated and compared over time, then we could more easily explore patterns in the vast amount of data generated, and begin to interpret their meaning.

 ## Goals/Scope